Global stocks turn positive in knife-edge U.S. election race | MarketScreener

 Investors had initially wagered that a possible Democratic sweep by Biden could ease political risk and provide a boost to fiscal stimulus.

-But the mood quickly changed as Trump snatched Florida and Ohio and ran much closer in other battleground states than polls predicted.
+The mood quickly changed as Trump snatched Florida and Ohio and ran much closer in other battleground states than polls predicted, only to then flip again in Europe as states, such as Michigan, and betting markets leaned back to favouring Biden.

+Wall Street's early 2% jump in the S&P 500, 1% rise in the Dow Jones and 2.5% climb in the Nasdaq <.IXIC came after wild whipsawing overnight. [.N]

-U.S. equity futures went on a wild ride, climbing as the voting seemed to favour Trump, dropping when he vowed to make a Supreme Court challenge, before clawing higher and steadying again as betting markets leaned back in Biden's favour.
+Wild futures markets had fallen when the race tightened, climbed when the voting seemed to favour Trump, dropped again when he vowed to make a Supreme Court challenge only to steady and spurt higher again. [.N]

-Europe's main bourses were also choppy on the prospect of a long and bitter fight.
-London, Paris and Frankfurt had all fallen as they opened, but turned modestly positive ahead of U.S. trading having also shrugged off data showing the region heading for a 'double dip' recession.
+Europe's main bourses London, Paris and Frankfurt were dragged along too.
+They overcame initial drops to stand 1.3%-1.8% higher having also shrugged off data showing the region heading for a double dip recession. [/EU]

-Amundi's Head of Global Views Didier Borowski said "prudence" was needed with the U.S. election result firmly in limbo.
+Amundi's Head of Global Views Didier Borowski said prudence was needed with the U.S. result in limbo.

 "We expect an 85% likelihood of knowing the winner within ten days."
 However, there is a "real possibility" it could take until January, including the Senate.
 "This environment is conducive to volatility and a retreat towards safe havens."